 Rose of Sharons look great in perennial gardens—mine have all been pruned to be trees—but they can also be trained into a hedge.
-My parents inherited a rose of Sharon hedge in front of a fence at their current home and it looks really pretty when it’s in bloom.
-Mine are scattered throughout my property—two as foundation plantings (beside a lilac and alongside a cedar for a bit of privacy); one is surrounded by lily of the valley in a backyard garden; one is in front of a fence leading into the backyard, and one is in my perennial garden in the front yard.
+My parents have a rose of Sharon hedge in front of a fence at their current home and it looks really pretty when it’s in bloom.

-The pollinators love rose of Sharons!
-I’ve seen bees coming out of a bloom covered in pollen and hummingbirds flitting about the blooms.
+Pollinators love rose of Sharons.
+I’ve seen bees coming out of a flower, covered in pollen, and hummingbirds flitting about the blooms.